denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 Optional<MemorySegment> printfMemorySegment = symbolLookup.lookup("printf");
 ```

 Technically, a lookup may fail, so properly handling such failure will be covered in an upcoming article.

 ### 2. Build a descriptor of a function you are calling.

 Once we know where _C printf_ resides, we need to define the _printf_ descriptor that consists of a result type and accepted parameters.
-It's worth to mention that native functions like _printf_ called as variadic functions.
+It's worth mentioning that native functions like _printf_ called as variadic functions.
 In Java, a method that accepts variable set of parameters is called a method with varargs.

 To simplify, we can define a simplified version of **FunctionDescriptor** for _printf_: